 |ACT Composite Score||GPA (4.0 Scale)|

 Methodology: How did we develop this conversion?
-First, we used official data from the College Board to find precise percentiles down to the exact person.
+First, we used official data from the ACT to find precise percentiles down to the exact person.
 After that, we took the grade percentile data found in the above study to calculate class grade percentiles.
 Next, we presumed that, in order to get a particular GPA, a student with a median class grade of K (out of 100) could score uniformly six points either higher or lower.
 This allowed us to map percentiles to GPA and create the above table.
 Our methodology for mapping student class grades to GPA is proprietary.
 (C) 2016 PrepScholar Inc.

 Did you know that increasing your ACT score by 4 points can significantly boost your chances of getting into your top schools?
 We've written a guide on the top five strategies you should be using in order to raise your ACT score.
 Download the guide for free now: